 - Add & Replace

-- When enabled Auto Keyframe will insert new keyframes for the properties in the active Keying Set.
+When enabled, new keyframes for properties will be inserted into the active Keying Set.

 - Layered Recording

 Adds a new NLA Track and strip for every loop/pass made over the animation to allow non-destructive tweaking.

 The Timeline header controls.

 These buttons are used to set, play, rewind, the Playhead.

 This sets the cursor to the start of frame range.

 - Jump to Previous Keyframe (◆⏴) Down